Behavioral Medicine Service

 Evidence-Based Practices

 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs though do not necessarily receive training or supervised experience in all of them.
-The EBPs include: Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Cognitive Behavioral Therapy for Insomnia, Cognitive Behavioral Stress Management and Relaxation Training, Dialectical Behavior Therapy, Dignity Therapy, Gut-Directed Hypnosis, Meaning Centered Psychotherapy, Mindfulness-Based Cognitive Therapy, Motivational Interviewing and Motivational Enhancement Therapy.
+The EBPs include: Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Cognitive Behavioral Therapy for Insomnia, Cognitive Behavioral Stress Management and Relaxation Training, Dialectical Behavior Therapy, Dignity Therapy, Gut-Directed Hypnotherapy, Meaning Centered Psychotherapy, Mindfulness-Based Cognitive Therapy, Mindfulness-Based Stress Reduction (MBSR), Motivational Interviewing and Motivational Enhancement Therapy.

 Psychological Assessment

 Behavioral Medicine fellows conduct a variety of brief and (in some cases) comprehensive psychological and neurocognitive assessments during the year.
 Assessments are typically conducted within the fellow’s primary or secondary rotation, and involve the administration, scoring and interpretation of brief symptom or problem-based assessments.
-Assessments may also include evaluations of neurocognitive functioning and may also include the evaluation of presurgical candidates within cardiovascular, transplant, and pain services.
+Assessments also include the evaluation of presurgical candidates within transplant and pain services.

 Research and Scholarly Activity